-6.3 Impairment on investment in subsidiaries
+6.4 Impairment on investment in subsidiaries

-During the financial year, the management performed an impairment test for the investment in EPE, EPM and PCL.
-The management has assessed their recoverable amount based on their fair value less cost to sell, which approximates the net assets held by EPE, EPM and PCL at the end of the reporting period.

-Accordingly, an impairment loss of RM1,123,848 was recognised in EPE during the financial year, while there was a reversal of impairment loss of RM3,003,756 in prior year.

-Besides, a reversal of impairment loss of RM2,625,826 (2019: RM1,309,906) was recognised in EPM and PCL during the financial year.
+The Company reviews the investment in subsidiaries for impairment annually.
+The recoverable amounts of the investment in subsidiaries are assessed by reference to their fair value less cost to sell, which approximate the net assets of the subsidiaries at the end of the reporting period.
+Accordingly, an impairment loss of RM20,593,745 (2020: RM1,123,848) was recognised in respect of investment in LM, LPI, PLSP, LPR and EPM during the financial year, while a reversal of impairment loss of RM1,844,871 (2020: RM2,625,826) was recognised in respect of investment in EPE and PCL during the financial year.

-6.4 Subsidiaries with material non-controlling interests ("NCI")
+6.5 Subsidiaries with material non-controlling interests ("NCI")